YoungLordAce/OpenRouter-Proxy/README.md

 ### Step 4:

-On Docker Desktop, open the terminal and navigate to the repo you just cloned.
+On Docker Desktop/Linux, open the terminal and navigate to the repo you just cloned.

 Run this command:
 ```